 Be Interested and Enthusiastic I recently listened to a podcast (The Bestseller Experiment - which I highly recommend) and it was a 2017?
 2018 interview with Brandon Sanderson the prolific fantasy author, blogger, podcaster and general creative genius, he has his own awesome podcast and is very generous about sharing his resources and process for writing fantasy novels on various platforms.
 Anyway to misquote him, he said something about to make sure every scene you sit down to write you are excited about - otherwise, the reader will be bored, and you may not need that scene, (or it may seem like you don't).

 TK and # (Okay, my dog is snoring and I've had some wine, so I'll wrap it up.)
-Lena and I found this nugget somewhere, and we are truly sorry we cannot site it, or are perhaps to lazy to, but when you are writing and on a roll but forget something or want to look something up--- don't do it.
+Lena and I found this nugget somewhere, and we are truly sorry we cannot cite it, or are perhaps to lazy to, but when you are writing and on a roll but forget something or want to look something up--- don't do it.
 Do not take that side quest just type TKblahblahblah or TKwithwhateveryouwanttolookup or just TK or #.
 So you can insert your thought and move on.
 The letters TK do not exist or at least are extremely rare in the English language - so once you go back to your draft simply do a find/search for TK then you can take note eventually fill in side quests or words that had eluded you at the time.

 For now, that is all.
 We hope at least a few of these are helpful!